marcovillegaz/ChromaToolPy/README.md

-# ChromaToolPy - A Python Toolbox to Work with Chromatogram Dataa
+# ChromaToolPy - A Python Toolbox to Work with Chromatogram Data

 ![ChromatoPy Logo](Images/logo.png)  <!-- You can add a logo or image here -->